 [Editor’s Note: Matt Kwiatkowski served on the design team for ACSI’s upcoming Flourishing Schools Institute, a dynamic and collaborative PD experience for leadership teams, coming up on June 16-18, 2021 in Dallas and November 1-3, 2021 in Orlando].

 About the Author

-Matt Kwiatkowski, director of instruction at Delmarva Christian Schools (K-12) in Georgetown, DE, has spent 22 years in both public and private education teaching and leading in elementary, middle, and high schools in Virginia, Maryland, and Delaware.
+Matt Kwiatkowski is the Head of School at Delmarva Christian Schools (K-12) in Georgetown, DE.
+Matt has spent 25 years in both public and private education teaching and leading in elementary, middle, and high schools in Virginia, Maryland, and Delaware.
 Matt is passionate about professional development and curriculum alignment that seeks to directly impact students.
-He can be reached via email at email@example.com.
+He can be reached via email at firstname.lastname@example.org.